Florida, Texas, and many of the Gulf and Atlantic states have a lot of homes using solar panels. These are also states that see hurricanes too often.

 - Don’t try to cover up or remove your solar panels, because you might end up doing unintentional damage to them in the process.
 Panels are designed to withstand severe weather conditions on their own, so just leave them uncovered and let them help protect other parts of your roof.

-What To Do With Solar After A Hurricane
+What to Do With Solar After a Hurricane

 After the hurricane has passed and you and your family are safe, you should check your home for any damages, including checking your solar power system to make sure everything is working correctly.